 - Stopping any type of vigorous activity that makes the pain worse

-- Wrapping an elastic bandage around your midsection to help limit movement and swelling.
+- Wrapping an elastic bandage around your midsection helps limit movement and swelling.

 Additional resource – Common cause of lower leg pain while running